NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The precise details are not formally worked about, but one example would be:

  - We shouldn't collapse layers that were distinct such that people that are using the former lower layer in isolation are suddenly forced to "pay" for something they aren't using (the former upper layer).

+In the future, we might build atop this principles for a deeper notion of modularity: one should be able to replace the implementation of the layer with a different one, while using the same implementations of any layers above and below.
+This is desirable but not currently required.
+E.g.:

+   - There does exist multiple stores, that should continue to work (and work better than it does today)
+   - We don't care about being able to swap out the evaluator in C++ Nix, however we *do* care that the language is defined well enough that other implementation of the Nix language is possible.

 ## Flakes are very popular